 - a.
 A # in front of any display annotation indicates that the function is uncoupled.
 (Refer to your User's guide) - b.
-When the (\) is displayed, it means that some or all trace data may not match the annotation due to possible changes in analyzer settings. - c.
+When the analyzer is set to the external mixer state (Option AYZ), item 6 changes to display Ext Mix in place of Atten XdB.
+In addition, if Mixer Bias is on, a +I or -I is appended to Ext Mix. - c.
+When the (\) is displayed, it means that some or all trace data may not match the annotation due to possible changes in analyzer settings. - d.
 AA indicates that auto alignment of all analyzer parameters, except the tracking generator and FM demodulation options, will occur.
 AB indicates that auto alignment of all analyzer functions except the RF section (and tracking generator and FM demodulation options) will occur.
 No indicator will appear if auto alignment is off.